d-e-s-o/git-hook-copyright/git-hook-copyright/README.md

 The pre-commit hook reads the ``copyright.policy`` configuration value.
 The expected value is a string that represents the policy to use.
-Currently, only the 'plain' policy is supported, which is also enabled by default.
+Currently, two policies are supported: The 'plain' policy (which is the default and used when no configuration value is set) performs normalization and adjusts the copyright years to include the current one.
+The 'pad' policy acts similarly but in addition is able to handle "framed" copyright headers, i.e., ones that are padded with whitespaces (followed by other characters).

-A sample invocation to set the 'plain' policy looks like this:
+A sample invocation to set the 'pad' policy looks like this:

-``$ git config copyright.policy plain``
+``$ git config copyright.policy pad``

 Alternatively, one can pass the '--global' flag to the invocation to make the change affect all repositories managed by the user.
 E.g.,

-``$ git config --global copyright.policy plain``
+``$ git config --global copyright.policy pad``

 Support